-- Postdoctoral fellows will be assigned to one or more licensed psychologist for supervision.
+- 1. Postdoctoral fellows may be assigned to one or more licensed psychologist for supervision.
 If supervision is shared between two licensed psychologists, the scope of supervision shall be clearly delineated (e.g., therapy supervisor, assessment supervisor). - 2.
 All supervisor-supervisee pairs will complete ACGC's Supervision Contract.